 New Mexico Nursing License Requirements

 The New Mexico Board of Nursing has as its mission the protection of public safety through the regulation of the practice of nursing in the state.
-Practical nurses, registered nurses, and nurse practitioners in New Mexico complete education and training appropriate to their level of practice to achieve licensure from the New Mexico Board of Nursing.
+Practical nurses, registered nurses, and nurse practitioners in New Mexico must complete education and training appropriate to their level of practice to achieve licensure from the New Mexico Board of Nursing.
 Learn about what is required to become a nurse in New Mexico by selecting one of the licensing categories below.

 » How to become a licensed practical nurse (requires completion of a training program)